 The sci-fi concept of Lifehouse took this all in: In the future, rock music is banned.
 But the kids found a way to experience it through a form of virtual reality in a place where they gathered to listen and commune – a house where the music takes on an almost religious quality.
 Songs were written and recorded, and a rough sketch of how it all comes together was laid out.

 But Lifehouse hit some bumps along the way, not least of which was nobody could make sense of the damn thing.
 Plus, Townshend has said he suffered a nervous breakdown when he couldn't assemble the piece in a cohesive way.
 Still, he liked several of the new songs enough that he continued to work on and refine them, even after he abandoned his original concept (or rather, he put it on a back burner and revisited the project many times over the course of the Who's career as well as his solo career).
 And he wasn't too thrilled about undertaking another heady rock opera after Tommy, despite his initial feelings on the matter.

 So he scrapped Lifehouse (for now), carried over some of his favorite songs and started to assemble a straightforward rock 'n' roll record.
-The result, Who's Next, was released in August 1971, and stands as the Who's best album, a filler-free explosion of guitar-powered riffs, generation-sparking lyrics and larynx-shredding anthems.
+The result, Who's Next, was released on Aug.
+14 1971, and stands as the Who's best album, a filler-free explosion of guitar-powered riffs, generation-sparking lyrics and larynx-shredding anthems.